Move38/SpeedRacer/README.md

 Drive as long and far as you can!

 ## Setup
-Start with 2 Blinks, place them together, then place a third Blink attached to one of the red dots.
-You have now chosen a direction, continue to add them onto the place where the red dot shows up.
-Once you have placed all of your Blinks, press the first one at the end you started from.
-The car will start racing towards the end.

-To reset the game, simply separate the Blinks, they will turn Yellow and be ready for a new game.
+Place your Blinks in a line.
+Double-click a Blink at the end of the line to spawn a car.
+The car will start racing down the road, slowly, at first.

 ## Gameplay
-Once the car has left a Blink, you can remove it and then place it at the end the car is racing towards.
-Keep providing road ahead, the car gets faster each time it revisits a Blink it has seen before.
+Keep building road ahead of the car, it needs to be attached in the direction that the road is saying it needs to go. i.e. place a Blink at the end of the road with the yellow light on.
+Once the car has entered a new Blink, you can remove it and then place it at the end the car is racing towards.
+Keep providing road ahead, the car gets faster the farther it gets.
 Get your Blinks into a perfect loop and you win...

+If you crash because the car drives off the end of the road _insert gif of thelma and louise_ you simply reset the Blinks by double clicking a single Blink.